tscanlin/developers.optimizely.com/src/content/integrations/index.md

 </script>
 ```

 The three functions to implement are initialize (optional), makeRequest (required) and finish (optional).
-Below is a description of the functions and an example implementation.

 **initialize**

 The function initialize runs before anything else happens.
 It allows you to implement logic to initialize the integration.
 In some cases, this isn't necessary.

-Example usage: Google Analytics uses referrer values to map out behavior through the website.
-The function window.integrator.redirect.getRedirectReferrer() returns a referrer that was set when a redirect has occurred.
-This value can be used to set the correct referrer value when a redirect has occurred.
+Example usage: Google Analytics uses referrer values.
+When a redirect occurs, the referrer value in the browser is not correct.
+The function window.integrator.redirect.getRedirectReferrer() returns the correct referrer value which can be used to overwrite the default value used by Google Analytics.

 **makeRequest(experimentId, variationId)**

 This function is called for every experiment that is running on the current page.
 In this function, implement the code that sends custom data to the analytics platform.

 The function arguments are the variation ID and the experiment id.
 The function `makeSendableNamesfunction (experimentId, variationIds, expLength, varLength, mvtVarLength, makeClean, prefix)` returns an object that contains names based on the experiment name and variation name related to the ids.
-The object has two values:
+The returned object has two values:

 - obj.variationName
 - obj.experimentName